CloudOpting/deploy-cloudopting/README.md

 # deploy-cloudopting
 Assisted deploy for the entire CloudOpting platform.

+Clone git repository: git clone https://github.com/CloudOpting/deploy-cloudopting.git

+execute genCerts.sh: ./genCerts.sh

-Executing `docker-compose -f compose up` and it will install and run all in your computer.
+deploy CloudOpting: Executing `docker-compose -f compose.yml up` and it will install and run all in your computer.

+You can access from your browser: localhost:8080/cloudopting

 ## Furder Instructions to customize your installation